 Welcome back to the Northwest Maritime Center!

 At the Northwest Maritime Center the health and safety of our staff, volunteers, and visitors is our number one priority as we reopen.
-Following federal, state, and local recommendations, we have developed a new set of guidelines to help ensure we do our part to stop the spread of COVID-19.
+We are committed to hosting activities and events that are fun, educational, and follow all federal, state, and local safety recommendations.

-COVID best practices, guidelines, and regulations are entering a period of rapid change as we emerge from the pandemic.
+COVID best practices, guidelines, and regulations are continuing to change as we emerge from the pandemic.
 We are working to keep these guidelines updated and consistent with current regulations and medical science.
-Please bear with us as we navigate these changing times!

 Health & Safety Requirements for Visitors & Participants